jshun/ligra/README.md

 e.g. currently you can't simply `#include ligra.h` into your project's file and use ligra's primitives, without extensive modification to the code.
 For one, ligra.h defines its own `int main()`, (or `int parallel_main ()` to be more precise) that inhibits the ligra's use as a library.

-Another example is the plethora of easily avoidable mistakes, like reordering of initialiser lists.
+Another example is the plethora of easily avoidable mistakes, like reordering of initialiser lists, or having all the functions defined in the header file without the `inline` qualifier.

 Organization